syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 ---
 layout: post
 title: Getting started for Syncfusion Flutter PDF Viewer | Syncfusion
-description: This section explains about the steps required to add the PDF Viewer widget and its elements such as scroll head, scroll status and page navigation dialog.
+description: This section explains about the steps required to add the PDF Viewer plugin and its elements such as scroll head, scroll status and page navigation dialog.
 platform: Flutter
 control: SfPdfViewer
 documentation: ug
 ---

 # Getting Started with Flutter PDF Viewer (SfPdfViewer)
-This section explains the steps required to add the [SfPdfViewer](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) widget and its features.
-This section covers only the basic features needed to get started with the Syncfusion Flutter PDF Viewer widget.
+This section explains the steps required to add the [SfPdfViewer](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) plugin and its features.
+This section covers only the basic features needed to get started with the Syncfusion Flutter PDF Viewer plugin.

 ## Add the Flutter PDF Viewer to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.